UCAS Deadlines & Key Dates: Your Complete Timeline for Applying to University

 Stay Organized with Deadlines

 Use a physical planner or digital calendar to mark all important UCAS dates.
-Set reminders for submission deadlines, test dates, and offer reply deadlines to ensure you don’t miss any steps.

 What Is UCAS Clearing, and How Can It Help You?